-Chopping’s next work, On Her Majesty’s Secret Service proved to be troublesome for the artist because he felt that perspective was not his strong point.
-This edition was the only Fleming-signed limited edition released, and was limited to 250 copies, although some reports indicate that 293 copies were in fact printed.
+Richard Chopping’s work on the On Her Majesty’s Secret Service dust jacket proved to be troublesome for the artist, because he felt that perspective was not his strong suit.

 This image is somewhat reminiscent of M.C.
 Escher’s ‘Drawing Hands’ from 1948, in which one hand draws another; especially considering that for this cover Chopping himself is the illustrator.

 There are textual differences from the regular first edition (sometimes brand names were different, grammar & spellings not corrected, etc.) The proof dustwrapper has the same Richard Chopping artwork on the front but a different back than the regular edition.